CodingWithRuslan/CodingWithRuslan/README.md

 ### Hi there
-My name is Ruslan a passionate backend developer and a proud holder of a B.Sc in Software Engineering.
+My name is Ruslan a proud holder of a B.Sc in Software Engineering.
 ## 🎓 About Me

 - **Education:** B.Sc. in Software Engineering,